 - Connecting with and supporting Davidson College alumni with an interest in sustainability

-The Environmental Studies program offers both a major and a concentration.
+The Environmental Studies program offers both a major and an interdisciplinary minor.
 The major provides overview courses, breadth and depth components, and a capstone project in the senior year.
-The concentration provides a broad exposure to a range of environmental issues.
+The interdisciplinary minor provides a broad exposure to a range of environmental issues.
 Students can apply for an alumni-funded green grant, participate in the Sustainability Scholars program, design a study abroad research topic centered on sustainable issues, and collaborate with faculty on sustainable research projects.

 Student involvement inspires and informs sustainability initiatives, programs, and policies on campus.
 Student engagement is the strongest asset in positive change efforts at the college.
 Student organizations not only encourage collaboration on broad environmental and social justice issues, but they also host events and workshops, and foster sustainability on campus and in the greater community.
 Established student organizations focused on sustainability include the Environmental Action Coalition, Food Club, EcoTeam, and the Responsible Consumption Working Group.